zhiying8710/debshrew/docs/wasm-transform-guide.md

 Debugging WASM modules can be challenging.
 Here are some tips:

-1. Use the `log` function to output debug information
+1. Use the `println!` and `eprintln!` macros to output debug information
 2. Check the Debshrew logs for errors
 3. Use the `console` sink to see CDC messages
 4. Add debug assertions in your code